Student Success Center

 How to be a successful student:

-Notes, they advise, should be dated and concentrate on main ideas and significant details only.
-Also, the handout recommends copying everything a professor writes on the board, says after consulting his/her notes, or appears excited about.
+Notes should be dated and focused on main ideas and significant details only.
+Here's a tip: Take down everything a professor writes on the board, says after consulting his/her notes, or appears excited about.

 Most Academic Restoration Program (ARP) participants are second-semester students mandated to this program as their only avenue for continued study at St. Bonaventure.